 7 reasons why tradeshows are still relevant for small business

-Tradeshows for small business: are they worth the investment?
-From time-to-time, this age-old discussion crops up.
+Tradeshows for small businesses: are they worth the investment?
+From time to time, this age-old discussion crops up.
 With an increasingly connected online world, are tradeshows really relevant anymore?

 Here’s the thing: I think they are!
 In fact, I think there are 7 reasons why you shouldn’t discount them.

 Tradeshows, or exhibitions, are a great place to find out what’s happening in your industry or sector.
 As small business owners, we don’t always have the time to keep on top of new legislation or other information that may impact our businesses.
 Going to a relevant event is a great way of doing this.
 You’ll find out what the new trends are and how they might affect your business.
 You could also discover new ways of working that make your business more efficient and delight your customers.

 Tip: tradeshows are busy with a lot going on.
 If you’re attending to get the lowdown on your industry, have a plan.
 Most organisers will have a website or send a visitor handbook.
 Plan your visit using the resources they provide.

 That’s right – tradeshows are great places to network.
 In fact, some of them even provide specific networking opportunities.
 Quite often, there will be a ‘networking village’ if it’s a big tradeshow.
 Alternatively, there may be allotted times during the day where more structured networking is provided by some of the big networking organisations.
 Even if there isn’t dedicated networking provided, you can make your own opportunities.